-The entire BIOREPS initiative is being supported by NSF for the next five years, including financial support for undergrad research projects that grow out of the group work.
-Two undergrads from last year's class were supported on stipends this past summer.
+The entire BIOREPS initiative is being supported by NSF through 2022, including financial support for undergrad research projects that grow out of the group work.
+So far each year 1-2 undergrads from the course have received summer stipend support.
+If you are interested after the end of the course, reach out to me!